hann1010/Facilities0Pre1/README.md

     list_rows:
-        numbers of rows in table list views, for admin, from version 1.23 numbers of rows in table list views, for prsonal profile settings, from version 1.24
+        numbers of rows in table list views, for admin, from version 1.23 numbers of rows in table list views, for personal profile settings, from version 1.24